georgebrown-blockchain-2019-2020/health-record-Back-End/README.md

 ## API Endpoints

-All API need to have userID as a parameter order to idetify wallet.
+All APIs need to have userID as a parameter in order to idetify wallet.
-APIs are divided into two main groups : `\users` and `record`
+APIs are divided into two main groups : `\users` and `\record`

 ### `\users` APIs